Plastic Surgery Emergencies: Principles and Techniques

 - Full-color photographs for rapid diagnosis

-- Concise review of specific anatomy to aid rapid identification of injuries
+- A concise review of specific anatomy to aid rapid identification of injuries

 - Descriptions of the various types and uses of different sutures and the techniques for suturing complex wounds